 The only issue with wooden tools is that on occasion, they need a bit of care, particularly in my dry, 20th floor apartment.
 I used to simply give my wooden utensils and cutting boards a quick wipe with straight mineral oil.
 About a year ago, I learned a better way from Stephanie at 3191 Miles Apart.
 Spoon butter (or spoon oil, as she calls it.
 However, it looks and feels more like butter to me, so that’s what I call it).

 It just takes two ingredients to make spoon (or board) butter – mineral oil and natural beeswax*.
-Put a quart-sized jar in a small saucepan and fill it about a third of the way up with water.
-Put a quarter pound hunk of beeswax (it smells so lovely) in the jar and gently bring it to a simmer.
-As it melts, slowly drizzle in the contents of a 16 ounce bottle of mineral oil, until they’ve totally come together.
-Use a wooden implement to stir it together if it needs a bit of help.
+Take a small saucepan and fill it about a third of the way up with water.
+Put a quarter pound hunk of beeswax (it smells so lovely) in a wide mouth quart jar and set it in the water-filled pan.
+Place the pan on the stove over medium heat and gently bring the water to a simmer.

 Once the butter is cool to the touch, start smoothing it into your spoons, spatulas, boards and bowls.
 Let them sit for a couple of hours (or more – sometimes I leave them overnight).
 When most the butter is absorbed, rub everything down with a clean cloth and return them to normal use.

 One of the happy side effects of lubing all your wooden tools with spoon butter is that your hands will feel incredibly soft and well-tended (I think that’s why I like to butter my spoons this time of year, my hands are dry and cracked December through March).
 I also love how appealingly luminous all the wood looks after it’s been treated.